Home Rides Reviews Bikes Gallery Tech Misc Contact

 • The size of a motorcycle tire contact patch (a.k.a. - tire footprint) is very small - just a few square inches for each tire.

 • The force of static friction between a non-sliding tire and pavement, the grip, may be expressed as Fs = (µs) x (weight of the motorcycle and rider) - where µs is the coefficient of static friction (about 0.7).
 Grip is a function of the mechanical and thermal properties of the tire and the riding surface as well as the weight of the motorcycle and rider.
-Though the size of the contact patch ideally does not correlate with grip, a bigger contact patch influences the magnitude of the coefficient of friction due to temperature and abrasive effects.
+Though the size of the contact patch does not correlate with grip in any simple manner, a bigger contact patch may influence the magnitude of the coefficient of friction due to temperature and abrasive effects.

 WSMC t4